chrishki/COVID19CXR/README.md

 Training and testing scripts assume a CUDA device is installed.
 Images must be padded and resized to 224x224 prior to model training and testing.

-Chest radiographs in DICOM format can also be uploaded to our web-deployed Covid Diagnosis Model available here: https://sites.brown.edu/airadiology/resources/

 For all inquiries, please contact chris_kim@alumni.brown.edu.